How High Do Planes Fly?

 Cabin Pressure Differential

-As the air at high altitude is so thin, it doesn’t contain enough oxygen for a person to survive if they had to breath it in.
+As the air at high altitude is so thin, it doesn’t contain enough oxygen for a person to survive if they had to breathe it in.
 It’s also very cold reaching temperatures as low as -60c.
 Therefore, compressed heated air is supplied by the engines (before it’s mixed with fuel) to the aircraft cabin.
 By forcing air into the cabin, it increases the air pressure and allows passengers to breath normally.

 This creates a difference in pressure between inside the cabin and outside environment which is contained by the aircraft fuselage.
 The higher the aircraft flies, the higher this pressure difference becomes.
 The maximum pressure differential between the inside of the aircraft and outside is about 9 PSI.
 This limit is reached when the aircraft reaches around 43,000ft.
 If the aircraft flew any higher, the maximum pressure differential could be exceeded and this could cause structural failure of the fuselage.